Why the resurgence of organized labor hasn’t helped gig workers

 Disagreement over pay

 Pay is the main factor driving the workers who do strike.
 In September, for instance, Gopuff workers on scheduled shifts in the company’s hometown of Philadelphia saw their minimum guaranteed hourly pay cut from about $12 to about $7.75 (pay rates vary by location).
 Workers are now demanding $20 per hour, plus expenses.
-Once tips are factored in, Gopuff says that workers average $18-$25 per hour; but Candace Hinson, a driver and strike organizer in Philadelphia, estimates that she’s now making as little as $10 per hour.
+Once tips are factored in, Gopuff says that workers average $18 to $25 per hour; but Candace Hinson, a driver and strike organizer in Philadelphia, estimates that she’s now making as little as $10 per hour.

 Instacart workers point to changes in the pay formula made in 2018.
 Once, workers were paid on a per-order, per-item basis.
 Now pay is determined by an algorithm that they believe ends up paying less.
-Shopper assignments, called batches, can contain up to three grocery orders and offer $7-$10 minimum payments (before tips).
+Shopper assignments, called batches, can contain up to three grocery orders and offer $7 to $10 minimum payments (before tips).
 Postings of $7 batches, some of which can take an hour to fulfill, are common in the Facebook group Instacart and Shipt: Gig Workers’ Collective.

 Why don’t drivers simply pass over the low-paying offers?
 That’s what Anna Witte does.
 “I make really good money doing DoorDash,” says Witte, who says she averages about $40 per hour.
 “So I wouldn’t see a reason to do a strike.”
 Her earnings beat DoorDash’s estimated national average of $25 per hour, including tips.
 Witte attributes some of her good fortune to being in a busy, affluent market.

-Note: This article has been updated to reflect additional input from Gopuff.